douglasmakey/shelldon/README.md

 ![](./assets/shelldon.jpeg)

 Shelldon is a command-line tool written in Rust.
-It provides a set of utilities for executing shell commands, managing prompts, and interacting with OpenAI GPT.
+It provides utilities for executing shell commands, managing prompts, and interacting with multiple LLMs.

 Yes, another CLI with GPT features.
 Shelldon is not intended to be a full GPT client from the terminal; there are a couple of CLIs much better for that and also a lot of applications and even the OpenAI ChatGPT apps.
 Shelldon is to solve some personal use cases and it is very useful for me; I hope it could be useful for you too.
 Also, I made it to have fun playing with Rust!